Contents

 4 Responsibilities, accountabilities and duties

-The trust’s management have a duty, so far as is reasonably practicable; to ensure that there is a regime in place for fire safety.
+The trust’s management have a duty, so far as it is reasonably practicable; to ensure that there is a regime in place for fire safety.

 4.1 The chief executive

-The chief executive has overall accountability for fire safety which includes ensuring that the trust’s legal duties are met and adequate resources are made available to meet its obligations for fire safety.
+The chief executive has overall accountability for fire safety which includes ensuring that the trust’s legal duties are met, and adequate resources are made available to meet its obligations for fire safety.
 Whilst the responsibility for managing fire safety is delegated to other officers in the trust, the accountability remains with the chief executive.

 The chief executive should appoint a board level director to act on their behalf to ensure that adequate structures are in place to ensure, so far as is reasonably practicable, to ensure that fire safety is effectively managed.